colehurwitz/akashgit.github.io/Neural-Variational-Inference/index.md

 #### 1.1 Normalizing Flows and Beyond

+So what if your posterior is not a unimodal Gaussian distribution?
+This is the type of issue that Normalizing Flows and related methods are trying to resolve.
+The basic idea is fairly simple, lets assume that your complicated posterior is some complicated transformation of unimodel Gaussian.
+So Normalizing flows essentially uses special invertible functions (__such that the determinant of the Jacobian of their inverse is known__) to transform the unimodal Gaussian to approximate your complicated posterior well.
+More on this later, but for now note that there are several ways to go about using the same idea, including but not limited to __volume preserving transformations__, __invertible neural networks__, etc.

 #### 1.2 Component Collapsing in VAEs and Training Tricks

+We are releasing an extended version of our ICLR paper to explain in point in further mathematical detail.

 #### 1.3 Using VAEs to Infer LDA-type Topic Models